Mara Counseling & Mary Ashley Allen LPC

 -

-I (Mary Ashley Allen) wear all the hats at Mara Counseling.
+I (Mary Ashley Allen LPC) wear all the hats at Mara Counseling.
 I’m the one on the other side of every word on this website or email reply you receive.

 Mara Counseling is a place where all emotional states matter and pave our paths to profound joy and healing.
 Mara Counseling offers a safe place to explore whatever state you find yourself in by utilizing innovative skills, researched techniques, and ancient wisdom that integrates the body as much as the mind in the healing process.
 My deep sensitivity and attunement can hold space for those states, and my holistic approach empowers you in your healing journey—a journey with fewer fears, hesitations, sorrows, pains, and masks needed.